Healthy Maple Walnut Granola Recipe

 - Samantha Lynn

-Lo and behold—my famous granola recipe, crafted over the years by experimenting and blending different ideas!
+This is my all time favorite and famous granola recipe.
+Crafted over the years by experimenting and blending different ideas!
 Every time I’ve shared photos of this yummy creation on my Facebook story, people ask for the recipe, so it feels very aligned to share it here with you all.
 Made with wholesome, simple ingredients, it’s easy to customize and perfect for breakfast, snacks, or pairing with yogurt or milk.
 Enjoy this Maple Walnut Granola while it lasts—it disappears quickly!

 Maple Walnut Granola